 Each year, the N.C.
-Department of Transportation's Division of Aviation sponsors the North Carolina Aviation Art Contest to engage young people in aviation and aeronautics in the state.
+Department of Transportation's Division of Aviation sponsors the North Carolina Aviation Art Contest to engage young people in aviation and aeronautics.

 The contest offers children ages 6-17 who live or attend school in North Carolina the chance to explore different aspects of aviation.

-The competition drew 2,420 entries from students representing 219 schools and 269 hometowns in 77 counties.
-See the winning entries from this year's talented artists here.
+Last year’s competition, with a theme of "Flying Yesterday and Tomorrow," drew 2,420 entries from students representing 219 schools and 269 hometowns in 77 counties.
+See the winning entries from 2020 here